-NOTE: Due to the technical challenges arising from the COVID-19 outbreak, the class of 2020 will be required 5 fewer hours for graduation (i.e. the total required will drop from 40 hours to 35).
+NOTE: Due to the technical challenges arising from the COVID-19 outbreak, the class of 2022 and class of 2023 will be required 5 fewer hours for graduation (i.e. the total required will drop from 40 hours to 35).
 As of now, the requirements for all other classes remain the same.

 - Builds a sense of community within the Honors Program.

-- Individual service projects completed within St. Lawrence County and approved by the service committee
+- Individual service projects proposed by an Honors student and approved by the service committee.

-- No more than one fourth of the required hours can be fulfilled from each of options C and D.
+- No more than one fourth of the required hours can be fulfilled by option C.

 - At least half of the service hours must be performed while the student is at Clarkson.

 - Each act of service must uniquely fulfill the Honors Program requirement and no other.
 Service required for other organizations may not count as Honors service.

 - Students receive credit for the actual duration of an event, not for the planned duration of an event.
 If an event that was supposed to last 2 hours only lasts 15 minutes, then only 15 minutes is counted.